Back

 ...

-You might be wondering why we use a byte type instead of string or even int.
+You might wonder why we chose a byte instead of a string or a standard int.
+There are two primary engineering reasons:

 Token Struct Definition